Mohannadcse/IoTCOM/README.md

 # IoTCOM_Formal Analyzer

 The Formal Analyzer component can be built and run using Gradle.
+Java 8 or above is required.
+This component has been tested on MacOS and Linux.

 To build an all-in-one jar file using Gradle:

 1. Clone the repository.
 1. Change to the `FormalAnalyzer` folder.
 1. Run `./gradlew customFatJar`.
 1. Run `java -jar build/libs/iotcom-all-1.0.0.jar [arguments]`

+The arguments are described in greater detail in the `FormalAnalyzer` Java file.
+The user can specify a variety of options, such as the directory for app files, the output directory, the size of the generated bundles, etc.

 # Citation
 ```